 - 5.54.
 This policy aims to protect the high street for the benefit of the community, ensuring the amenities that are most needed are retained, whilst providing a diverse range of retail spaces throughout.
-This policy compliments 4B of the Ealing Local Retail Policy and reflects concern of increase in A2 and A5 secondary frontages disturbing the character of the high street. - 5.55.
+This policy compliments 4B of the This policy complements 4b and 4c of the Ealing Local Retail Policy and reflects concern of increase in A2 financial services and A5 hot food takeaways disturbing the character of the high street. - 5.55.
 This policy also makes a minor amendment to the town centre boundary, designated by London Borough of Ealing.
 The amendment is to extend the northern boundary slightly to include WEC policies 1 & 2. - 5.56 As a mixed use site is proposed; including them into the town centre boundary allows these two policies to be in conformity with LBE's Town Policy Designation.